turing-trading/tt-mcp-grafana/README.md

 This provides access to your Grafana instance and the surrounding ecosystem.

+## Requirements

+- **Grafana version 9.0 or later** is required for full functionality.
+Some features, particularly datasource-related operations, may not work correctly with earlier versions due to missing API endpoints.

 ## Features

 _The following features are currently available in MCP server.
 This list is for informational purposes only and does not represent a roadmap or commitment to future features._